-- Low ‘cost of entry’: You can invest for as little as $500, making it the perfect investment if you can only afford to start out with smaller contributions—then increase those contributions as you move up the pay grid.
+- Low ‘cost of entry’: You can invest for as little as $25 per month, making it the perfect investment if you can only afford to start out with smaller contributions—then increase those contributions as you move up the pay grid.

 - Built-in diversification: Investing in mutual funds is kind of like being a part of the ultimate car pool, except with way more people AND you make money from it.
 When you buy a mutual fund, your money is combined with the money from other investors—allowing you to buy part of a pool of investments (this is because a mutual fund holds a variety of investments).
 This can make it easier for investors to diversify than through ownership of individual stocks or bonds.
 And because not all investments perform well at the same time, holding a variety of investments could offset the impact of the low performers, while taking advantage of the higher earning potential of the rest.

 - Professional money management: While you may be the world’s best English or math teacher, ‘investment planning’ might not be your area of expertise.
 Not a problem.
 Portfolio managers are a package deal that comes with investing in mutual funds.
 They decide where to invest the money, when to buy, and when to sell – based on your timeline, goals, and level of risk.
 The mutual funds offered through Educators Financial Group are managed by leading investment managers, hand-picked by us.